High-control environments enforce structure.

 Yes.
 Participation is entirely voluntary.
 Individuals may choose whether or not to engage and may discontinue at any time.

-We work with men in reentry, but we are not a services-based reentry program.
-We focus on the internal foundation that makes those services sustainable.
+We work with individuals in reentry, but we are not a services-based reentry program.

 The program is educational, not clinical.
 There is no diagnosis, treatment, or counseling.